saiganeshT/machine-learning/Computer Vision/Helmet Detection/ReadMe.md

 ### Conclusion
 - Pre-trained models were much more stable during training than blank slate models.
--Faster-RCNN has better performance in Precision and recall than SSD -SSD is more eﬃcient with time
+- Faster-RCNN has better performance in Precision and recall than SSD
+- SSD is more eﬃcient with time